AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 Of course, whether or not someone can actually log in to your computer via its SSH server depends on a number of factors.
 Most obviously, they must possess the appropriate *access credentials*.
 For example, they need to know the username and password combination for a user account that has SSH access, or they must have a copy of that user's private SSH key, which is literally a key to the front door.
 In this lab, we'll explore both of these *authentication methods*, and we'll see why password-based authentication is much less secure than SSH key-based authentication.
 We'll also reconfigure the SSH server so that only the more secure options are available for use, a process often known as *hardening*.

 Moreover, the name "Secure Shell" has, over time, become something of a misnomer.
 Although originally invented as a mechanism to provide secure command line access to a shell over an unsecured network (hence the name, "secure shell"), SSH is actually a suite of several applications, none of which is a shell and only one of which is actually called `ssh`.
-The name also refers to a [specific communications protocol that was eventually standardized as RFC 4253](https://tools.ietf.org/html/rfc4253).
+The name also refers to a [specific transport protocol, called `SSH-TRANS`, that was eventually standardized as RFC 4253](https://tools.ietf.org/html/rfc4253).
 Thanks to this generic communications protocol, SSH can be used to secure any kind of communication between two endpoints, a process often referred to as *SSH tunneling*.
 For example, you can route your Web browser through an "SSH tunnel," thus making it appear to the Web site you're browsing as though your computer is the SSH server itself, and not your laptop.

 > :beginner: [SSH tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Secure_Shell_tunneling) is so termed because the protection SSH provides is on-the-fly encryption by the sender and on-the-fly decryption by the receiver.
 While a message is travelling from the sender to the receiver, it is impenetrable to any eavesdroppers who happen to be somewhere along the same path the message takes to get to its destination.
 Metaphorically, the message has entered "an encrypted tunnel."
 In network engineering parlance, when you route one application's network traffic inside a tunnel provided by a second, we say that you have "encapsulated" the first application's traffic inside the second's; to use the Web browsing example from earlier, we might say you have "encapsulated HTTP within SSH."
 This same form of impenetrable tunnel is also how vanilla SSH connections work, although in that case we typically say that the connection is simply "using SSH" rather than "being tunnelled."